 But if the subjet property is “underwater” that means that after such fair market value is paid, the home owners get nothing, beacause they have no equity in their home, and the entire award in such cases goes to the lender, leaving the homeowners literally out in the street — without a home and without any compensation.
 Kuhn provides us with an example of a homeowner whose home is $90,000 underwater.
 Worse, if the mortgage is not what we Californians call a “purchse money deed of trust,” such an owner would wind up in debt to the lender to the tune of $90,000.
 Reminds us of the notorious Mame Riley case in Washington, DC, in the 1950s, where the owner was turned out of her home with no compensation (which deprived her not just of a roof over her head but also of a small rental stream), and left her in debt to her lender.

 The bad news here, the really bad news, is that under current law, nothing can be done about that should the condemnor pursue that route.
 The market is what it is, and it can be harsh,.
 And though our sympathy is with such homeowners, the bottom line is that one should be prudent and not go into debt in amounts one can’t handle in case of an economic downturn.
+What could make it even more difficult is when you need to pay back multiple payments to different companies, finding it significantly harder to manage your money as a result.
+If this is the case, why don’t you head to debtconsolidationnearme.com, to see how the process of debt consolidation can help you to get control over your finances and the money that you need to pay back by looking for help in your area.
+No one wants to find themselves in this situation.
 Going into unmanageable debt can have a detrimental impact on your financial situation, as well as your personal life.
 You may end up going to court over the debt, which can lead to the need to contact legal representation to help with judgement relief (such as https://debtlegaldefense.com/Judgment-Relief.html) if you lose the case.
 This is not the only option available, however.
 Some people who find themselves in too much debt have many routes that they could consider, like declaring bankruptcy.
 For example, you may want to consider looking for help with bankruptcy case in Dayton or in your area so you can receive the best outcome possible.
 If you’re in a lot of debt and to the point where you think you’ll need to declare bankruptcy, then don’t be afraid to seek legal help.
 Just be aware of the economy and how this could potentially affect your finances.

 So stay tuned, and see to what extent government entities will go the “vulture” route and abuse underwater homeowners in this fashion.
 On the other hand, when a community really needs public projects, there isn’t much that can be done about this, barring new, creative solutions that those who govern those communities may come up with — assuing they are willing to try.